 - 2 tbsp freshly chopped cilantro or parsley

 Note: It is very likely that the actual fat content will be lower, as some of the bacon fat will be lost during the cooking process.
-Therefore, the recipe will contain less calories.
-When looking for ingredients, try to get them in their most natural form (organic, without unnecessary additives).
+Therefore, the recipe will contain fewer calories.

 - Preheat the oven to 200 C / 400 F. Wash the jalapeños and pat-dry with a towel.

 - Mix the grated Gruyère cheese, ricotta and finely chopped cilantro (or parsley).

 - Fill each jalapeño halve with the cheese mixture.

 - If too wide, halve each bacon slice lengthwise.
 Wrap each jalapeño halve in the bacon slice and place on a baking rack or a baking sheet lined with parchment paper.